ElliePHP/HttpClient/README.md

     echo "Request succeeded!";
 }

-// Alias for successful() - shorter syntax if ($response->success()) {
+// Alias for successful() with shorter syntax if ($response->success()) {
     $data = $response->json();
 }